 Andrew and Beth Cranston, Co-Founders/Artistic Directors

-Beth graduated from Mount Allison University with a B.A. in Music, Drama and French, followed by a Diploma in Performance and Communications Media from Memorial University.
-She has 20 years accompaniment experience and has sung in choirs her whole life, most recently with the Aurora Women’s Choir, the Quintessential Vocal Ensemble, Cantus Vocum Chamber Choir, the Philharmonic Choir of the NSO, MUN’s Chamber and Festival Choirs, and Gower Street United Church’s Senior Choir.
-In the past she has been part of self-conducted a cappella groups including Novus Chamber Choir in Nova Scotia and Pentatonics at Mount Allison.
-She also sang with the Halifax Camerata Singers.
+Beth Cranston graduated from Mount Allison University with a B.A. in Music, Drama and French, followed by a Diploma in Performance and Communications Media from Memorial University.
+She has 20 years accompaniment experience and has sung in choirs all her life, most recently with the Aurora Women’s Choir, the Quintessential Vocal Ensemble, Cantus Vocum Chamber Choir, the Philharmonic Choir of the NSO, Memorial University’s Festival and Chamber Choirs.
+Beth has also been involved with the former self-conducted a cappella groups Novus Chamber Choir in Nova Scotia and Pentatonics at Mount Allison, and sang with the Halifax Camerata Singers.
 Beth is currently the Accompanist and Co-Artistic Director for the Coastal Sounds Choir Association and organist for Topsail United Church.

-Beth has experience teaching (and participating) in other wonderful camp settings like the Nova Scotia Choral Federation’s Berwick Sing Summer Choir Camps and Wicosuta Children’s Camp in New Hampshire.
-She has a wealth of experience working in collaborative musical settings such as Mount Allison University’s bilingual theatre troupe Tintamarre; and through group and one-on-one lessons.
+Beth has had the pleasure of teaching both music and drama in youth camp settings like the Nova Scotia Choral Federation’s Summer Choir Camps in Berwick, NS and Wicosuta Children’s Camp in New Hampshire.
+She has a wealth of experience working in collaborative musical settings such as Mount Allison University’s bilingual touring theatre troupe, Tintamarre.

 Beth is a private piano instructor in the St. John’s and CBS areas and a licensed Kindermusik Educator currently teaching out of The Music Corner in Manuels.